lfr/FSharp.Domain.Validation/docs/demo.md

 ```
 match 'type with
-| Text     -> check that it's 1 line & not blank
+| Text     -> check that it's 1 line & not null
 | FreeText -> check that it's not null
 | Integer  -> check that it can be parsed to int
 ```